 Zululand, South Africa, 1879.
 The British are fighting the Zulus and one of their columns has just been wiped out at Isandlwana.
 The Zulus next fix their sights on the small British outpost at Rorke's Drift.
-At the outpost are 150 British troops under the command of Lieutenants Bromhead and Chard.
-In the next few days these 150 troops will fight about 4,000 Zulus in one of the most courageous battles in history.Written by
+At the outpost are one hundred fifty British troops under the command of Lieutenants Bromhead and Chard.
+In the next few days, these one hundred fifty troops will fight about four thousand Zulus in one of the most courageous battles in history.Written by

 11 of 11 people found this review helpful.

 Was this review helpful to you?